ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 that both have articles about IBM.
 We will work on a solution to this problem in the next section.

-### [](#leanpub-auto-revisiting-this-example-using-uris-instead-of-literal-values){.anchor-link}Revisiting This Example Using URIs Instead of Literal Values {#leanpub-auto-revisiting-this-example-using-uris-instead-of-literal-values}
+### Revisiting This Example Using URIs Instead of Literal Values

 Note that in the figure in the previous section that nodes for literal values (e.g., for "IBM") are not shared.
 In this section we will copy